woocommerce/woocommerce/tests/e2e/env/README.md

 WC_E2E_SCREENSHOTS=1 npx wc-e2e test:e2e
 ```

-Screenshots will be saved to `tests/e2e/screenshots`
+Screenshots will be saved to `tests/e2e/screenshots`.
+This folder is cleared at the beginning of each test run.

 ### Jest Puppeteer Config